About Collective Vision

 And in 2020, I was keenly aware of the need to strengthen the web of support for those on the front lines of demanding change and justice.
 So I have created the Justice Postcards.
-But instead of making these beautiful art postcards available directly, they are being offered as an in-kind donation to justice oriented non-profits to help them raise much-needed funds.
+These beautiful art postcards are being offered as a free in-kind donation to justice oriented non-profits to use in ways that bring joy and support mutuality.

 The Justice Postcard art was chosen to inspire, to help us focus on our collective strengths and give hope for positive change.
 My hope is that these postcards will be used to reach out to one another with messages of support and solidarity.
 We all need this now.

 I operate this project as a volunteer.
 Collective Vision is my way to join hands with others who are working for a world where liberty and justice really are for all, and where kindness and social responsibility are at the foundation of our policies, interactions and laws.
 Thanks for your interest.

 “If you think you are too small to make a difference, try sleeping with a mosquito.” the Dalai Lama